n1tehawk/papertiger/Readme.txt

   aptitude install exactimage
 - todo: check if specifying hocr works, too - we seem to get language problems?!?
-  Tesseract must/can then be configured to output hocr, e.g.: cat >> /usr/local/share/tessdata/configs/hocr << "EOF_DOCUMENT"
+  Tesseract must/can then be configured to output hocr, e.g.: check you have this file present (adjust config directory to your situation): cat /usr/local/share/tessdata/configs/hocr
-  tessedit_create_hocr 1
+  If not (again, adjust config file location to your situation): cat >> /usr/local/share/tessdata/configs/hocr << "EOF_DOCUMENT" tessedit_create_hocr 1
   EOF_DOCUMENT